JTomoyasu/Score-Scraper/README.md

 # Score-Scraper
-Get's links to articles from the Score Esports
+Gets links to articles from the Score Esports